 SECTION 1.
 ORGANIZATION.
 The University of South Carolina System, at times also referred to as the "University System," consists of the component campus units described in Section 4 of Article I of these Bylaws.
 It shall be charged with the responsibility of providing to the State of South Carolina readily accessible comprehensive undergraduate, graduate and professional programs and other instruction, research, continuing education and service programs, all of the highest quality, through the operation of major components or campuses with varying missions and at various locations throughout the State.
 Each four-year campus with the exception of the Columbia campus shall be administered by a Chancellor who shall report directly to the President.
-The position of the President of the University System shall also encompass the office and duties of Chancellor of the Columbia campus.
+The position of the Columbia campus.
 Each University Campus, other than Columbia and four-year campuses, shall be administered by a Campus Dean who shall report to the Chancellor of Palmetto College who in turn reports to the President.